 Gratitude is a great stress reduction technique for caregivers.
 It’s a simple, but truly effective way to combat stress.
+In this piece, we explain what gratitude means, share two positive effects of gratitude that reduce caregiver stress, and suggest an easy way to add a little gratitude to your day.

-Plus, it’s free, quick, and can be done anytime, anywhere.
+Gratitude is free, quick, and can be done anytime, anywhere.

 Studies show that practicing gratitude can make you happier, lower stress, protect you from depression, help you sleep better, boost your immune system, and improve your relationships.